Zwaardvis-class submarine: Design

 The Zwaardvis-class submarines were designed by the Royal Netherlands Navy and further worked out by the four biggest Dutch yards at the time, namely RDM, Wilton-Fijenoord, De Schelde and NDSM, and also by Werkspoor N.V. and N.V.
 Nederlandsche Vereenigde Scheepsbouw Bureaux.
 In comparison to the three-cylinder design of the Dolfijn-class submarines, the Zwaardvis-class submarines are based on one cylinder.
 The reasons why the Royal Netherlands Navy and its partners choose for this design was because it resulted in more space within the submarines, which would give the crew a more spacious accommodation and make it also easier to set up machines within the submarines.
+The hydraulic system of the boats included three pumps and three accumulators.
+They were equipped with controls sliders made by Rexroth.

 In addition, the submarines are based on the U.S. Navy Barbel class with the teardrop hull design, which results in the submarines producing less noise.
 The propulsion of the Zwaardvis class is also different from the Dolfijn-class submarines, for example, it has a single propeller instead of the two propellers the latter has.
 Furthermore, it has more diesel engines, the batteries require less charging time, it can launch missiles and torpedoes from greater depths, the diving depth has increased substantially, and lastly it can stay longer submerged.
 The introduction of the Zwaardvis-class submarines also led to the Royal Netherlands Navy using the Mark 37 torpedoes.
 In 1988 the Mark 37 torpedoes for the Zwaardvis-class submarines were replaced with the newer Mark 48 torpedoes.

 Export

+Taiwan

 In September 1981 the Republic of China (Taiwan) ordered two modified Zwaardvis-class submarines, the Chien Lung/Hai Lung class.
 In 1992 a repeat order for another four boats was turned down by the Netherlands government because of pressure from the People's Republic of China.

+Malaysia

-The two decommissioned Dutch boats, Zwaardvis and Tijgerhaai, were loaded onto a ship and transported to PSC-Naval Dockyard, Lumut, Malaysia in anticipation of purchase by the Malaysian Navy in 1997.
+The two decommissioned Dutch boats, Zwaardvis and Tijgerhaai, were sold in 1995 to RDM, which was planning to try to sell them to a new customer.
+In 1997 they were loaded onto a ship and transported to PSC-Naval Dockyard, Lumut, Malaysia in anticipation of purchase by the Malaysian Navy.
 However, the Malaysian Navy declined the offer and chose the French Scorpène class instead.
-As a result, the two boats stayed for a long time in Lumut awaiting a buyer and possible refurbishment.
+As a result, the two boats stayed for a long time in Lumut awaiting a buyer.
 In 2005 a Dutch judge ordered on 17 Augustus 2005 that Rotterdamsche Droogdok Maatschappij must start with demolishing the two boats before 1 September 2005, or bring the boats back to the Netherlands before 1 October 2005, else they would have to face penalties, such as a payment penalty.
 Since Rotterdamsche Droogdok Maatschappij went broke, the Dutch Ministry of Defence eventually paid for the demolishing and scrapping of the two submarines.
 The costs of this were estimated at €2.8 million and the scrap was sold for €1.4 million.